Whiteknight/whiteknight.github.com/_posts/2010-12-14-introducing_parrot_sharp.md

 *Parrot#* ("Parrot-Sharp").
 This new project provides bindings for Parrot in C# or other .NET code using Parrot's new embedding API.

-A while back I showed an example on this blog of a very short toy program, written in C#, which embedded Parrot and printed out a short "hello world" message.
+A while back I showed an [example on this blog][parrotincsharp] of a very short toy program, written in C#, which embedded Parrot and printed out a short "hello world" message.
 I knew, after having done that example, that I would be able to get this new project working without too much trouble.
 The big saving grace here is that the API works almost exclusively on PMC, STRING, and simple types, which makes wrapping the function calls very easy.
 I wrap the low-level pointers up in custom C# proxy types that include calls to the native functions in libparrot.

+[parrotincsharp]: /2010/04/10/parrot_in_c.html

 Tonight, I have an example program that runs.
 Here's the C# code of the test executable: